 03 Entrance exam

-The examination lasts 90 minutes and contains questions on different biological topics regarding the human and molecular biology methods, similar to the online SAT Biology Subject Test.
+As far as the content of the exam is concerned: The 90 minutes examination will be given in English.
+It will contain questions about different biological topics regarding the human and molecular biology methods, similar to the online SAT Biology Subject Test.
 It will consist of multiple-choice questions in the area of “Cell Biology, Stem Cells and Epigenetics”, “Molecular Microbiology and Infection Biology”, “Molecular Oncology”, “Neurosciences” and “Cardiovascular and Lung Research”.
 The exam questions will be at a bachelor’s level, so any relevant textbook at a bachelor’s level can help you in preparing for the exam.
-In following list you can find literature recommendations on each topic.
+In the following list you can find literature recommendations on each topic.

 - Molecular Cell Biology (eds.
 Lodish et al)

 - Molecular Biology of the Gene (ed.
 Watson)

 - Neuroscience: Exploring the Brain (Bear et al)

 - Physiology and Biochemistry of Prokaryotes (ed.
 White)

 - The Biology of Cancer (Robert A. Weinberg)

 - The Hallmarks of Cancer, Review, Robert A. Weinberg

 After you have taken the entrance exam, a combined score is assigned according to your exam grade (70%) and your grade point average from your bachelor’s degree (30%).
 You will be invited to an interview (step 04) if your combined score is less than or equal to 2.0 (according to the German grading system with 1 being the best and 4 being the minimum pass grade).